-Texas Tech Regional Academic Health Centers (RAHC) serve as academic bases for fulfillment of the Medical School's commitment to both PERMIAN BASIN AT ODESSA medical education and health care service for West Texas.
+Texas Tech Regional Academic academic bases for fulfillment of the Medical School's commitment to both PERMIAN BASIN AT ODESSA medical education and health care service for West Texas.

-RAHCs in Lubbock, Amarillo and El development efforts are being Paso work in conjunction with affiliated institutions in the regions they serve to provide programs for medical students and resident physicians and continuing medical education opportunities for practicing physicians.
+Paso work in conjunction with affiliated institutions in the regions they serve to provide programs for medical students and resident physicians and continuing medical education opportunities for practicing physicians.